-- Clothing should be in good taste, and a reflection of the student's career goals.
-No under garment may be visible and, due to health and safety concerns, the torso must be fully covered at all times (no bare stomachs or backs).
-Skirts and shorts should be no shorter than the length of the tip of the middle finger with the arms hanging naturally on either side of the body. - No hoods covering the head should be worn in school. \ Exceptions may be made as accommodations based on religion or disability. - STUDENTS MAY NOT WEAR CLOTHING THAT ADVERTISES OR PROMOTES PRODUCTS OR ACTIVITIES THAT ARE ILLEGAL ON SCHOOL PROPERTY. - Outer garments (jackets and coats) should be stored in the student's locker and picked up at the end of the school day.
+- The responsibility for the dress of the student will rest with the individual student and parents.
+Clothing should be conducive to the learning environment and follow any applicable safety requirements of the classroom the student is in that day. - No hoods covering the head should be worn in school. \ Exceptions may be made as accommodations based on religion or disability. - STUDENTS MAY NOT WEAR CLOTHING THAT ADVERTISES OR PROMOTES PRODUCTS OR ACTIVITIES THAT ARE ILLEGAL ON SCHOOL PROPERTY. - Outer garments (jackets and coats) should be stored in the student's locker and picked up at the end of the school day.
 Students are encouraged to use their lockers for this purpose.
 Hats may be worn in shops and classrooms only with the permission of the teacher. - Students must wear clothes that are appropriate for the workplace and school environment.
 Students may not wear clothing that disrupts or interferes with educational process or endangers the safety of students or others.
 The administration reserves the right to make the determination as to apparel that violates these standards. - Students may not wear clothing, jewelry, buttons, or any other items that promote, advertise, or display drugs, alcohol, tobacco products, sexual activity, violence, offensive symbols, vulgar or obscene language, pictures or demeaning images for the sake of humor, derogatory language regarding individuals' ethnic background, national origin, religious beliefs, gender identity, sexual orientation, or disability, represent any hate group, gang or organization that advocates violence or disruption, of the school's instructional program.